Adaptive & Intelligent Systems

 1

-Start with good defaults before introducing adaptations
+Start with good defaults before adapting.

 2

-Make adaptations transparent and provide clear explanations
+Make adaptations transparent and clearly explained.

 3

-Allow users to easily override or disable adaptive behaviors
+Allow users to easily override or disable adaptive behaviors.

 4

-Gradually introduce changes rather than dramatic interface shifts
+Gradually introduce changes; avoid dramatic interface shifts.

 5

-Provide feedback mechanisms for users to rate adaptations
+Provide feedback mechanisms for users to rate adaptations.

 6

-Maintain consistency in core interface elements while adapting secondary features
+Maintain consistency in core interface elements while adapting secondary features.

 Design Considerations